 Documentation of eligibility policy requirements for Insurance Affordability Programs started in July 2011 and is ongoing.
-The Exchange has leveraged existing subject matter experts and policy expertise at the Department of Human Services in the initial documentation of the Insurance Affordability Programs (IAP) eligibility policy requirements.
-This effort was initiated in July, 2011 and staff continue to analyze and document IAP eligibility policy to identify and resolve policy gaps and to escalate policy issues for decisions as needed.
+The Exchange has leveraged existing subject matter experts and policy expertise at the Minnesota Department of Human Services in the documentation of the Insurance Affordability Programs (IAP) eligibility policy requirements.
+Staff continue to analyze and document IAP eligibility policy to identify and resolve policy gaps and to escalate policy issues for decisions as needed.